Kelly Cheng: Early life

-Cheng was born in Fullerton, California, to Paul, a former San Diego State baseball player, and Quincy.
+Kelly Claes was born in Fullerton, California, to Paul Claes, a former San Diego State baseball player, and Quincy Claes.
 She played high school volleyball at El Dorado High School in Placentia, California, where she was awarded All-CIF Division 1A and Orange County Register All-Orange County first team honors.
 Along with partner Sara Hughes, she won the bronze medal at the 2013 FIVB Beach Volleyball U19 World Championships and the silver medal at the 2014 FIVB Beach Volleyball U21 World Championships.

 College

-Cheng began playing volleyball at the University of Southern California with partner Alexa Strange in 2014.
-During her sophomore year she rejoined former partner Sara Hughes and won the AVCA Pairs National Championship.
-Cheng was named a 2015 AVCA All-American.
-During their junior and senior years Cheng and Hughes led the USC Trojans to back-to-back NCAA Championships in 2016 and 2017.
-In 2016, Cheng won the inaugural Pac-12 Player of the Year award along with Pac-12 Pair of the Year and the Pac-12 Pairs Championship with Hughes.
-Cheng graduated from USC in 2017 with a degree in sociology.
+Claes began playing volleyball at the University of Southern California with partner Alexa Strange in 2014.
+During her sophomore year, she rejoined former partner Sara Hughes and won the AVCA Pairs National Championship.
+Claes was named a 2015 AVCA All-American.
+During their junior and senior years Claes and Hughes led the USC Trojans to back-to-back NCAA Championships in 2016 and 2017.
+In 2016, Claes won the inaugural Pac-12 Player of the Year award along with Pac-12 Pair of the Year and the Pac-12 Pairs Championship with Hughes.
+Claes graduated in 2017 with a degree in sociology.

 Professional career

-In her first year as a professional, Cheng won her first AVP Gold Series Championships in Chicago with college partner Sara Hughes.
+In her first year as a professional, Claes won her first AVP Gold Series Championships in Chicago with college partner Sara Hughes.
 The duo became the youngest team to win an AVP event.
-Hughes split from Cheng in early 2018.
-Cheng then teamed up with Sarah Sponcil.
+Hughes split from Claes in early 2018.
+Claes then teamed up with Sarah Sponcil.
 The duo won the silver medal at the 2019 FIVB four-star event in The Hague and then qualified for the 2020 Olympics in Tokyo after winning gold medals in Sochi and Ostrava.
+Following her marriage to her coach Jordan Cheng in 2022, she changed her name to Kelly Cheng.

+Cheng and Hughes competed in the 2024 Olympics, but were eliminated in the quarterfinals.

 Personal life

 Cheng is a Christian.
-She married husband Jordan Cheng in 2022.
+She married her coach Jordan Cheng in 2022.